Kalmy8/Obsidian-DS-Base/Programming/OOP Basics/OOP Basics (2nd) lesson.md

     *   **Flexibility:** Internal implementation can be changed without affecting how users interact with the object.

 ### Tasks:
+**Task 1:**
-1. In the `CoffeeMachine` example, what are the essential actions a user needs to perform?
+- In the `CoffeeMachine` example, what are the essential actions a user needs to perform?
 What details are hidden from the user?
-2. How does abstraction make the `CoffeeMachine` class easier to use?
+- How does abstraction make the `CoffeeMachine` class easier to use?

-3. Extend the `BankAccount` class:
+**Task 2:**
+- Extend the BankAccount class (from the Encapsulation section).
+- Add a private attribute __interest_rate (e.g., set it to 0.05 for 5%).
-	- Introduce a method `calculate_interest()` that calculates the interest earned based on the current balance and a fixed interest rate.
+- Introduce a method calculate_interest() that calculates the interest earned based on the current balance and the __interest_rate.
-		- The user should not be able to see or modify the interest rate directly.
-Demonstrate how this exemplifies abstraction.
+- Add a method apply_interest() that adds the calculated interest to the balance.
+- Explain how these additions demonstrate abstraction.

+**Task 3:**
+1. **Create a TV class:**
+    - Include private attributes for __is_on (boolean, initially False), __volume (integer, initially 10), and __channel (integer, initially 1).
+    - Implement private methods:
+        - _change_volume(amount): Increases or decreases the volume by amount, ensuring it stays within the range 0-100.
+        - _change_channel(channel): Changes the channel to the given channel number (assume a valid range of 1-100).
+    - Implement public methods:
+        - power_on(): Turns the TV on.
+        - power_off(): Turns the TV off.
+        - volume_up(): Increases the volume by 1 if the TV is on.
+        - volume_down(): Decreases the volume by 1 if the TV is on.
+        - channel_up(): Goes to the next channel if the TV is on.
+        - channel_down(): Goes to the previous channel if the TV is on.
+2. **Create a RemoteControl class:**
+    - The constructor (__init__) should take a TV object as an argument and store it as an attribute.
+    - Implement methods power_on(), power_off(), volume_up(), volume_down(), channel_up(), and channel_down() that correspond to the TV's methods.
+These methods should simply call the appropriate methods on the TV object.
+3. **Demonstrate Abstraction:**
+    - Create a TV object.
+    - Create a RemoteControl object associated with the TV.
+    - Use the RemoteControl to turn the TV on, adjust the volume and channel, and then turn the TV off.
+    - Explain how this example demonstrates abstraction.

+**Task 4:**
+1. **Create an Order class:**
+    - Include an attribute items (a list to store items in the order).
+    - Implement a method add_item(item_name, price, quantity) to add an item to the order.
+    - Implement a method get_total() that calculates and returns the total price of the order.

+2. **Create a PaymentProcessor class:**
+    - Implement a method charge_payment(order, payment_method) that simulates charging a payment.
+    - For now, it can simply print a message like "Processing [payment_method] payment of $[amount]..." (where [amount] is the order total).
+3. **Create an InventoryManager class:**
+    - Implement a method check_stock(order) that simulates checking if items in the order are in stock.
+        - For simplicity, you can assume all items are in stock, or you can add a simple check (e.g., if an item name is "out_of_stock_item", return False).
+    - Implement a method update_stock(order) that simulates updating the stock after an order is processed (e.g., print a message).
+4. **Create a ShippingManager class:**
+    - Implement a method ship_order(order) that simulates shipping the order (e.g., print a message).
+5. **Create an OrderProcessor class:**
+    - The constructor should create instances of PaymentProcessor, InventoryManager, and ShippingManager.
+    - Implement a method process_order(order, payment_method) that does the following:
+        - Checks inventory using InventoryManager.check_stock().
+        - If sufficient stock:
+            - Charges payment using PaymentProcessor.charge_payment().
+            - Updates stock using InventoryManager.update_stock().
+            - Ships the order using ShippingManager.ship_order().
+            - Prints a success message.
+        - If insufficient stock:
+            - Prints an appropriate message.
+6. **Demonstrate Abstraction:**
+    - Create an Order object and add some items to it.
+    - Create an OrderProcessor object.
+    - Call the process_order() method on the OrderProcessor object to process the order.
+    - Explain how this example demonstrates abstraction (what details are hidden from the user of the OrderProcessor?).

 #🃏/data-science
 ## Key questions